-Or perchance I’m an unwitting victim of a cruel kidnapping, bound and gagged and dumped in a dingy cellar on the outskirts of … but, where?
+Or, y’know, might be an unwitting victim of a cruel kidnapping, bound and gagged and dumped in a dingy cellar on the outskirts of … but, why?
+And, where?

 Or … could I be dead?
 Is this the big lights out?
 The last goodnight?